Tadeusz Kościuszko: European travels

 In 1768, civil war broke out in the Polish–Lithuanian Commonwealth, when the Bar Confederation sought to depose King Stanisław August Poniatowski.
 One of Kościuszko's brothers, Józef, fought on the side of the insurgents.
 Faced with a difficult choice between the rebels and his sponsors—the King and the Czartoryski family, who favored a gradualist approach to shedding Russian domination—Kościuszko chose to leave Poland.
 In late 1769, he and a colleague, artist Aleksander Orłowski, were granted royal scholarships; on 5 October, they embarked for Paris.
 They wanted to further their military education.
-As foreigners they were barred from enrolling in French military academies, and so they enrolled in the Royal Academy of Painting and Sculpture.
+As foreigners, they were barred from enrolling in French military academies, and so they enrolled in the Royal Academy of Painting and Sculpture.
 There Kościuszko pursued his interest in drawing and painting and took private lessons in architecture from architect Jean-Rodolphe Perronet.

 Kościuszko did not give up on improving his military knowledge.
 He audited lectures for five years and frequented the libraries of the Paris military academies.
-His exposure to the French Enlightenment, along with the religious tolerance practiced in the Polish–Lithuanian Commonwealth, strongly influenced his later career.
+His exposure to the French Enlightenment, along with the religious tolerance practised in the Polish–Lithuanian Commonwealth, strongly influenced his later career.
 The French economic theory of physiocracy made a particularly strong impression on his thinking.
-He also developed his artistic skills, and while his career would take him in a different direction, all his life he continued drawing and painting.
+He also developed his artistic skills, and while his career took him in a different direction, all his life he continued drawing and painting.